alexa-ngo/notes/MacOS-and-Linux.md

 practicelabs.txt
 ```

-* cp : copies the conent from one file to another file
+* cp : copies the content from one file to another file
 ```
 cat alexalabs.txt
 cp alexalabs.txt test.txt